Meet our Team

-Jiayue Yang is a future master's student working on developing Parkinson’s Disease biomarkers using functional magnetic resonance imaging (fMRI) and behavioral analyses.
-She will be completing her bachelor's degree in Neuroscience at McGill in the Winter of 2023.
+Jiayue Yang is a master's student working on developing Parkinson’s Disease biomarkers using functional magnetic resonance imaging (fMRI) and behavioral analyses.
+She has completed her bachelor's degree in Neuroscience at McGill in the Winter of 2023.

 Jiayue is interested in the dynamics of brain networks in disease models, the relation of neurophysiology to specific behaviors, and the implementation of machine learning in neuroscience research.
-Currently, she is completing an undergraduate research course within the SSBM lab using machine learning (DeepLabCut) to detect and analyze animal behaviors.
+Before starting her master, she has completed an undergraduate research course within the SSBM lab using machine learning (DeepLabCut) to detect and analyze animal behaviors.